DoniaGameel/verilog-multipliers-with-synthesis-and-routing/README.md

 ## Post-Routing-Report

-## Multiplier used in floating point adder
+## Multiplier used in floating point multiplier

 ## How to test the modules?
 1-Open Modelsim.